Python

 Using dictionary comprehension

-Python dictionary comprehension is a powerful and concise way to create dictionaries in Python.
+Python dictionary comprehension is a powerful way to create dictionaries in Python.
 This technique uses a single line of code to create a new dictionary by iterating over an iterable, applying an optional condition, and associating keys and values.
 It’s syntactically similar to python list comprehension, but with key-value pairs.

 Syntax